 TSAP believes in voluntarily reducing the total fertility rate (TFR) to

 1.5-1.9 children per woman to do so, along with reducing immigration

 dramatically, but let us be clear that we do NOT support draconian and/or coercive measures

-for the sake of growth is clearly one of the most asinine obsessions
+for the sake of growth, the ideology of the cancer cell, is clearly one of the most asinine obsessions

 Bottom line: we need to take the environment much more seriously than we do now.
 We ignore it at our own peril.

 Oh, by the way, wanna hear a joke?
 Peak Oil.
 Not saying it won't happen, of course--it will eventually peak and decline at some point--but climate change kinda trumps it.
 While conventional oil most likely has already peaked, there is more than enough total oil (including unconventional) to deep-fry the Earth--and most of which needs to stay in the ground if we wish to avoid catastrophic climate change.
 Fossil fuels are, after all, what Buckminster Fuller referred to as our planet's "energy savings account", which we need to wean ourselves off of and save just in case of a planetary emergency--and he first said this in 1941!